CodebyJet/ga-project-02/README.md

 ## Deployment link:
 Unfortunately, this is currently not deployed, due to a NPM error on my machine

+## Setup:
+Clone the repo locally, then open in VS code, using:
+‘code .’
+Then: npm start

 ## Technologies Used:
 To complete this project I employed JavaScript and React for the functionality.